 George Whitaker a private of the NSW Corps purchased on 4 Sept 1802, a 30 acres piece of land at Norfolk Island from George Plyer, this been a part of George Plyer’s original 60 acre land grant of Mar 1791 of Lot 41, which today is located north of Cascade.

-George was discharged from the NSW Corps on Norfolk Island in Feb 1807, he remained on Norfolk until his departure on the City of Edinburgh in Sept 1808 for VDL.
+George returned to NSW aboard Lady Nelson in May 1806, travelling to Port Jackson.
+George was discharged from the NSW Corps in Sydney in Feb 1807, he then return to Norfolk Island aboard the Lady Nelson in Mar 1807, he remained on Norfolk until his departure on the City of Edinburgh in Sept 1808 for VDL.

 In 1834 George Plyer stated that he was 85 years of age and that he had come to New South Wales, as a marine, with the original settlement of the Colony by Governor Philip.
 George Plyer, died 1 Sept 1839 Hobart, age 96 years.